 The thing is, there’s a big split in the preprocessor fan base.
 Some people love LESS because it’s simple and incredibly easy to use, but many opt for the more powerful alternative: Sass.
 We can’t blame the Twitter devs for taking the LESS route but Sass fans need some love too!
 Fortunately, John W. Long has ported Bootstrap to Sass so now both sides of the preprocessor debate can at least agree on one thing: Bootstrap rocks.

 Stylus fans need not mourn the fact they often fail to get a mention, there’s a Bootstrap Stylus port as well.

 Here are a couple of additional elements that you can add to Bootstrap.
 Both are free, well documented and fit right in with the Bootstrap aesthetic.

 How Do You Complement Bootstrap?

-Now that you’ve see our list of awesome Bootstrap resources, we want to hear from you.
-Leave a comment below and tell us about how you use Bootstrap in your workflow and what third party resources you’ve incorporated into that process.
+Now that you’ve seen our list of awesome Bootstrap resources, we want to hear from you.
+Drop us a tweet to tell us what third-party resources you’ve incorporated into that process.